Chapter 13 – Accounting for Entrepreneurs

 The balance sheet summarizes the accounting equation and organizes the different individual accounts into logical groupings.
 As you previously learned, the components of the accounting equation are:

-• assets—items the company owns or will benefit from; examples include cash, inventory, and equipment
+• Assets—items the company owns or will benefit from; examples include cash, inventory, and equipment

-• liabilities—debt or amounts the company must repay in the future; examples include credit card balances, loans payable, and so on
+• Liabilities—debt or amounts the company must repay in the future; examples include credit card balances, loans payable, and so on

 Figure 13.6 shows the 2023 balance sheet for Hometown Pizzeria.
 This is the same kind of financial statement that real-life investors use to learn about a business.
 You can see the main aspects of the accounting equation in each half of the statement, as well as many detailed individual accounts.
 This financial statement gives the reader a quick summary of what the company owns and what it owes.
 A potential investor will be interested in both items.
 The amount of liabilities is an indicator of how much the business needs to pay off before the investors will see a return on their investment.